yannicklansink/Dev-info-support-.net/Blok 6/SECDEV.md

 TRACE and CONNECT are standard HTTP methods defined in the RFC.
 DELETE is also a standard method used to remove resources.

-The best defense to buffer overflows is to check the length
+The best defense to buffer overflows is to check the length (C programmer use function 'fgets')